zixuansong-netizen/ultimate-albatross-survival-prototype-V0.0.1/README.md

 ## 📄 License

 MIT — go wild.
-Fork it, break it, learn from it.
-Just don't sell it without giving credit, yeah?
+Fork it, break it, learn from it, give comments (both good or bad!).
+Just don't sell it (Well, it is might be too glitchy for sales).